blinks/ozymandias/README.markdown

    - If the losing fleet is moved _out_ of a habitable location, the winner may pay strength _from the winning fleet_ to colonize that location (based on the number of disks there, as usual).

+*Secret Plans:* Any time you reveal a card, you may spend secrets equal to half its rank (rounded down) to transform it into any suit.

 ### Regroup
 Clean up for the age in three steps.